 - Keep a contact list of who is managing what media to coordinate communications

-- Use resources such as HootSuite (for Twitter) that allow multiple users to manage multiple social media accounts and messages
+- Use resources such as HootSuite (for Twitter) that allow multiple users to manage multiple social media accounts

 Know the Risks